 What is a Collection?

 Different creditors and lenders have different policies for sending accounts to collections.
 Reviewing your credit card or loan agreement will give you some information about your creditor's timeline.
 Many credit card accounts are sent to a collection agency after 180 days of non-payment.
+Other types of businesses may send accounts to collections agencies after just a month or two or missed payments.

 What to Expect When You Have a Collection Account